Russo-Turkish War (1877–1878): The Ottoman Army

-The Ottoman army at this time solely conscripted Muslims with non-Muslims paying a poll tax in lieu of service, the army itself was divided into 4 categories the Nizam (standing army) who served for 4 years (5 years for cavalry and engineers), then there was the Ithiat or the 1st reserve where a further 2 years was served, thirdly there was the Redif which took veterans of the Nizam and Ithiat categories and men who did not serve.
-The Redif itself was divided into 4 categories the first category consisted of veterans of the Nizam category who served in the 1st redif sub-category for 4 years before entering the 2nd redif sub-category, men who were not conscripted served in the 3rd sub-category of the Redfi for 4 years before entering the 4th sub-category of the redif, the redfi itself was grouped into battalions and classes with whole battalions taken out to serve as new units.
-The 4th category was the Moustafiz which contained all men that completed their service in the Redif they served in the Moustafiz for a further 6 years.
+The Ottoman army at this time solely conscripted Muslims with non-Muslims paying a poll tax in lieu of service, the army itself was divided into four categories: the Nizam (standing army), who served for four years (five for cavalry and engineers); the Ithiat, or first reserve, where a further two years were served (one year for the cavalry and artillery); the Redif, which took veterans of the Nizam and Ithiat categories and men who did not serve; and the Moustafiz, where all men who had completed their service in the Redif (approximately 300,000 troops) served for a further six years.

+The Redif itself was divided into four categories: the first category consisted of veterans of the Nizam category, who served in the first Redif subcategory for four years before entering the second Redif sub-category; men who were not conscripted served in the third sub-category of the Redif for four years before entering the fourth subcategory.
+The Redif itself was grouped into battalions and classes, with whole battalions taken out to serve as new units.
+The annual draft conscripted 37,500 men; following mobilisation of the Nizam and Ithiat, these two portions of the army totaled approximately 210,000 men.
+An additional 20,000 men of the Gendarme were included in the Nizam.
+The Redif was theoretically capable of providing 190,000–200,000 troops.

-Sultan Abdulaziz had opened a military school during his reign to educate officers however the turnout of this academy was poor and only 1,600 of the 20,000 regular officers of the army were academy trained though the artillery saw the highest concentration of academy trained officers at 20% of the total, for the entire Ottoman army only 132 academy trained generals were available.
+Sultan Abdulaziz had reorganised the military school during his reign to educate officers.
+However, the turnout of this academy was poor and only 1,600 of the 20,000 regular officers of the army were academy trained, though the artillery saw the highest concentration of academy trained officers at 20% of the total.
+For the entire Ottoman army, only 132 academy-trained generals were available.

 The Ottoman army was organised at the battalion level with a battalion nominally holding 800 men subdivided into companies of 100 men, for formations above the battalion level these were to be assembled ad-hoc this results in difficulty at estimating Ottoman troop strength throughout the war as many units were below strength before entering the war due to the many rebellions affecting the empire.
-However, the Ottoman army was well prepared for war as the Ottoman army had increasingly called up its reserves up to the 3rd sub-category of the Redif when Russian forces began gathering in Bessarabia.
+However, the Ottoman army was well prepared for war, as it had increasingly called up its reserves up to the third subcategory of the Redif when Russian forces began gathering in Bessarabia.
+Olender gives the Ottoman battalion (tabor) of infantry at 774 men on paper and 650 in practice, the cavalry squadron containing 143 men on paper and 100 in practice, with the artillery being organised into six gun batteries.